osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 #!/bin/bash
 root -b -q readEvents.C+ > root-z.out
 ```
-This script runs Root in batch mode and executes input macro `readEvents.C` and produces output that is routed to file `root-z.out`.
+This script runs root in batch mode and executes input macro `readEvents.C` and produces output that is routed to file `root-z.out`.
 It has to be made executable, by use of the `chmod` Linux command (protections can be checked with the command `ls -l`):

 ```